-The HHC is aware of a positive decision from the Szeged Court, which stopped a transfer of an Iraqi family with four small children to Bulgaria under the Dublin III Regulation.
-The wife in the family was 8 months pregnant with the fifth child when the Szeged Administrative and Labour Court ruled on 3 July 2017 that due to her pregnancy, they were in need of special treatment and therefore their transfer to Bulgaria could jeopardize the life of the unborn baby and the wife, which lead the court to the conclusion that their transfer would be unlawful.
-166
+2017 that due to her pregnancy, they were in need of special treatment and therefore their transfer to Bulgaria could jeopardize the life of the unborn baby and the wife, which lead the court to the conclusion that their transfer would be unlawful.167

 In a case of two brothers, the Szeged Administrative and Labour Court annulled a Dublin decision in 2018, reasoning that since one brother was under 14, Hungary is responsible.
-As to the other brother, the Court applied Article 10 of the Dublin Regulation.
-167
+As to the other brother, the Court applied Article 10 of the Dublin Regulation.168

 The HHC observed that in 2018 Bulgaria stopped accepting responsibility for requests sent by the Dublin Unit.
-There were no Dublin decisions and transfers to Bulgaria in 2019 nor in 2020.
+There were no Dublin decisions and transfers to Bulgaria since then.
+169